congpu/PMAP/README.md

 This repository contains the source code and security verification programs of **PMAP**.
 Please cite the following published paper when referring to this repository.

-"A Lightweight and Privacy-Preserving Mutual Authentication and Key Agreement Protocol for Internet of Drones Environment", Cong Pu, Andrew Wall, Kim-Kwang Raymond Choo, Imtiaz Ahmed, and Sunho Lim, IEEE Internet of Things Journal, March 27, 2022.
+Cong Pu, Andrew Wall, Kim-Kwang Raymond Choo, Imtiaz Ahmed, and Sunho Lim, "A Lightweight and Privacy-Preserving Mutual Authentication and Key Agreement Protocol for Internet of Drones Environment," IEEE Internet of Things Journal, March 27, 2022.

 BibTeX<br/>
 @article{pu2022PMAP,<br/>